fbsoftware-stuttgart/FB-MailService/README.md

 All components (mail delivery agent, mail transfer agent, spam filter, POP3 client, HTTP, POP3, SMTP, mail and all other servers) are integrated in one application.
 To run it a JRE 8 (or compatible Java Runtime Environment) is needed.

-To install, download FB-MailService-Install.jar, run it (Java Runtime Environment needed) and follow the instructions.
+To install, download FB-MailService-Install.jar, run it and follow the instructions.
 This includes both server and clients (the desktop app for PCs and the app for Android devices).

 The web client can be run in all current browsers (Chrome, Edge, Firefox, Safari).